armory/docs/content/en/plugins/pipelines-as-code/architecture.md

 The Pipelines-as-Code feature has the following components:

-1. Service (_Dinghy_):
+1. _Dinghy_ Service:

    * Keeps your repo pipeline definitions in sync with the corresponding pipelines in Spinnaker
    * Communicates with repos over SSL or TLS
-1. Plugin: extends Gate and Echo by adding endpoints that the Dinghy service uses
+1. Spinnaker Plugin: extends Gate and Echo by adding endpoints that the Dinghy service uses

 ## Database